ArthurClemens/polythene/docs/components/mithril/textfield.md

 })
 ~~~

-To programmatically set the input value, pass `value`:
+To use the received input value, pass `value`:

 ~~~javascript
 m(TextField, {